-Recently \citet{Wilde_classical} studied the role of catalysis in relative majorisation for classical probability distributions.
-A pair $(p', q')$ of probability distributions $p'$ and $q'$ is relatively majorised by another pair $(p, q)$ of probability distributions $p$ and $q$, i.e., $(p,q)\succ(p', q')$ if and only if there exists a classical channel or bistochastic matrix that transform $p$ and $q$ to $p'$ and $q'$ respectively \cite{DAHL199953,Renes_2016, PhysRevA.95.012110}.
-In \cite{Wilde_classical}, the authors reformulated the above mentioned transformation protocol in the presence of a catalyst pair $(r,s)$ of probability distributions $r$ and $s$.
+Recently \citet{Wilde_classical} studied the role of catalysis in relative majorization for classical probability distributions.
+A pair $(p', q')$ of probability distributions $p'$ and $q'$ is relatively majorised by another pair $(p, q)$ of probability distributions $p$ and $q$, i.e., $(p,q)\succ(p', q')$ if and only if there exists a classical channel or a doubly stochastic matrix that transforms $p$ and $q$ to $p'$ and $q'$, respectively \cite{DAHL199953,Renes_2016, PhysRevA.95.012110}.
+In \cite{Wilde_classical}, the authors reformulated the above-mentioned transformation protocol in the presence of a catalyst pair $(r,s)$ of probability distributions $r$ and $s$.
 Now the input pair $(p,q)$ is used jointly with the catalyst pair $(r,s)$ to achieve the desired output pair $(p', q')$ by applying a classical channel $\Lambda$ on the joint pair $(p\otimes r, q\otimes r)$.
-Although, they allowed correlation on $\Lambda(p\otimes r)=t'$, but restrict that the first and second marginals of $t'$ should be $p$ and $r$ respectively.
-Furthermore, for the second one they impose no correlation, i.e., $\Lambda(q\otimes s)=q' \otimes s$.
-As the catalyst is returned exactly it can be reused again to transform another independent set of $(p,q)$.
-With this the authors in \cite{Wilde_classical} showed that relative entropy completely determines exact catalytic pair transformations.
-Suppose $p, q, p', q'$ are probability distributions on the same alphabet, with $(p,q)$ and $(p',q')$ have different relative spectra, and $q, q'$ have only rational entries and full support.
-Then the following two statements are equivalent: i) $D(p||q)>D(p'||q')$ and $D_0(p||q)\geq D_0(p'||q')$. ii) For all $\delta>0$, there exist a probability distribution $r$, and a joint probability distribution $t'$ with marginals $p'$ and $r$ such that $(p\otimes r,q\otimes\nu)\succ(t',q'\otimes\nu)$, and $D(t'||p' \otimes r)<\delta$ \cite{Wilde_classical}.
+Although, they allowed correlation on $\Lambda(p\otimes r)=t'$, but restrict that the first and second marginals of $t'$ should be $p$ and $r$, respectively.
+Furthermore, for the second one, they impose no correlation, i.e., $\Lambda(q\otimes s)=q' \otimes s$.
+As the catalyst is returned exactly it can be reused to transform another independent set of $(p,q)$.
+With this, the authors in \cite{Wilde_classical} showed that relative entropy completely determines exact catalytic pair transformations.
+Suppose $p, q, p', q'$ are probability distributions on the same alphabet with $(p,q)$ and $(p',q')$ having different relative spectra, and $q, q'$ have only rational entries and full support.
+Then the following two statements are equivalent: i) $D(p||q)>D(p'||q')$ and $D_0(p||q)\geq D_0(p'||q')$. ii) For all $\delta>0$, there exists a probability distribution $r$, and a joint probability distribution $t'$ with marginals $p'$ and $r$ such that $(p\otimes r,q\otimes\nu)\succ(t',q'\otimes\nu)$, and $D(t'||p' \otimes r)<\delta$ \cite{Wilde_classical}.
 Here $D(p||q)=\sum_{x}p(x)\ln(p(x)/q(x))$, $D_0(p||q)=-\ln\sum_{x:p(x)\neq 0} q(x)$, and $\nu$ is a uniform distribution that is used in place of $s$.
 The relative spectrum of a pair $(p,q)$ is defined as $\{p(x)/q(x)\}_x$ \cite{Wilde_classical}.
-Therefore, relative entropy completely characterises exact transformations under correlated catalyst.
+Therefore, relative entropy completely characterises exact transformations under correlated catalysis.